 Instructor: A⋅Z HACK Nikola Krstović

-9 Lives of a Curator – How To Be(come) More Relevant represents the second in a series of interactive lectures in the form of motivational experiments and exercises with aim to empower young curators and all those who want to start their professional life in the field of culture, arts, heritage or museums.
-Inspired by the motto Everyone can curate, curator creates, the course offers nine on-line lectures, three interactive workshops and numerous activities in form of assignments, forums and debates in order to exchanges experience, knowledge and inspiration.
+9 Lives of a Curator – How To Be(come) More Relevant represents the second in a series of interactive lectures in the form of motivational experiments and exercises with the aim to empower young curators and all those who want to start their professional lives in the field of culture, arts, heritage or museums.
+Inspired by the motto Everyone Can Curate, the Curator Creates, the course offers nine on-line lectures, two interactive workshops and numerous activities in form of assignments, forums and debates in order to exchange experience, knowledge and inspiration.

-9 Lives of a Curator – How to Be(come) More Relevant is an online course that is part of a larger framed project Sense Heritage.
-Sense Heritage is about provoking thoughts and developing ideas to better understanding heritage, museums, curating and communication.
+9 Lives of a Curator – How to Be(come) More Relevant is an online course dedicated to the improvement of curatorial skills in the fields of cultural heritage and museums – it is about provoking thoughts, developing ideas and inspiring actions!

-A platform for interaction shaped through 13 weeks of combined lectures and workshops, all of which will be held in virtual space, 9 Lives of a Curator – How to (Be)come More Relevant will explore the role of the curator based on the idea: Everybody curates, the curator creates!
+A platform for interaction shaped through 12 weeks of combined lectures and workshops, all of which will be held in virtual space, 9 Lives of a Curator – How to (Be)come More Relevant will explore the role of the curator based on the idea: Everybody curates, the curator creates!
 It is about inspiring critical thinking about the curating process and developing skills and knowledge about creating diverse content.
-It is shaped as a co-creative process where lecturer(s) and participants create the final content – an eBook, as a critical view about curatorial practices.
+It is shaped as a co-creative process where lecturer(s) and participants create the final content of project.

 Who Should Take This Course?

-- Further improve the skills and knowledge of interested groups
+- Further improve skills and knowledge regarding culture and heritage and its manifestations

-- Raise the general level of awareness about cultural heritage and its importance for the quality of life
+- Raise the general level of awareness about cultural heritage and culture in general and its importance in benefitting the quality of lig=fe of all concerned.

 - Lesson (online lecture)